 The Public Enemy (1931) Director: William A. Wellman

-One of the first and also greatest ‘gangster’ films to emerge from Hollywood, however the only Academy nomination it received was for the screenplay, based on the novel Beer and Blood.
+James Cagney delivers a terrific and shocking performance as the brutal gangster, Tom Powers, in William Wellman’s The Public Enemy.
+Cagney’s character was based on a real Chicago gangster named Earl “Hymie” Weiss.
+Jean Harlow plays a small role as a call girl -her only role opposite Cagney in a film.
+The Public Enemy is one of the first and also greatest ‘gangster’ films to emerge from Hollywood, however the only Academy Award nomination it received was for the screenplay, which was based on the novel Beer and Blood.

-A rival gang begins to develop as Tom begins to rebel against Puddy, the bar tender who they were cutting in on their alcohol.
+A rival gang begins to develop as Tom rebels against Puddy (the bartender who is cut in on the alcohol deal).
 The rival gang guns down Matt in the street.
 In retaliation, Tom goes to their headquarters and shoots them all, but he is shot to death, as well.
 Stumbling out in the rain, he collapses and dies in the street.
 His last words are: “I ain’t so tough.”
 His body is returned to his sorrowful mother’s house.
 The film closes with the following title:

 “The END of Tom Powers is the end of every hoodlum.
 ‘The Public Enemy’ is, not a man, nor is it a character — it is a problem that sooner or later WE, the public, must solve.”